 Residential Tenancies in Alberta

 Alberta’s residential landlord-tenant legislation is widely considered to be deficient in process generally and in the substantive rights and obligations relevant to residential tenants who are exceptionally vulnerable to the power exercised by landlords.
 The Residential Tenancies Act (Alberta) and its regulations, including the Residential Tenancy Dispute Resolution Service Regulation are overdue for law reform.
+One of the Clinic’s first projects was to organize a roundtable discussion in 2016 with representatives from community organizations to discuss concerns with the Residential Tenancy Dispute Resolution Service and make suggestions for reforms.

 This matter is ongoing.